Reduction along strong Dirac maps: Dirac reduction

-Suppose that $(Y,L_Y)$ is a $\zeta$-twisted Dirac structure and consider the product Dirac manifold $(X\times Y, L_X\times L_Y)$.
-If $S$ is a generalized reduction level of $X$ relative to a Dirac manifold $(Z,L_Z)$, then $S\times Y$ is a generalized reduction level of $X\times Y$ relative to $(Z\times Y, L_Z\times L_Y.)$.
+Suppose that $(Y,L_Y)$ is an $\eta_Y$-twisted Dirac structure and consider the product Dirac manifold $(X\times Y, L_X\times L_Y)$.
+If $S$ is a $Z$-level of $X$, then $S\times Y$ is a $Z$-level of $X\times Y$.
 Theorem \ref{main} then has the following immediate corollary, which we will use repeatedly to study quasi-Poisson reduction in Section \ref{qpsec}.

-\begin{corollary} Let
+\begin{corollary} {Let